Skip to content

 Stress reduction

 In the patients I work with for fertility, this is huge!
-The whole infertility process is inherently stressful, as are IUI & IVF.
+The whole infertility process is inherently stressful.
 Stress is one of the biggest fertility killers there is because it triggers a whole cascade of blood sugar, stress hormone, and reproductive hormone imbalance.

 For help with this or any other health problem, book an appointment here or call the clinic at 416-481-0222 for more information.